nelhage/blog.nelhage.com/content/draft/stripes-development-environment.markdown

 In addition to the slightly convenience these tools provided, they were able to add value by being aware of the above sync process: Most commands that operated on source code would side-channel with the sync process (itself another `pay` subcommand -- `pay sync`) to ensure that synchronization was sufficiently up-to-date.
 This feature was an important component for making synchronization transparent.
 Historically, it was a common "gotcha" to edit a file and then start a test **before** synchronization had completed, resulting in running different code than you expected.
 By making `pay test` implicitly wait on the synchronization, this (extremely confusing!) mixup could be eliminated almost entirely.

 This "sync barrier" piggybacked on watchman's [clock][watchman-clock] support.
-Using watchman's filesytem clock allowed `pay test` to check the current `watchman` timestamp and then ask the `pay sync` process "Have you synchronized to a timestamp equal to or greater than the one I observed?"
+Using watchman's filesystem clock allowed `pay test` to check the current `watchman` timestamp and then ask the `pay sync` process "Have you synchronized to a timestamp equal to or greater than the one I observed?"

 This meant that in the common case of editing a file and running a test, the timeline of events would look like so: